Brian Collins (designer): Other projects

 After the September 11 attacks, Collins and his team published the book Brotherhood, which became the basis of an exhibit at the Museum of the City of New York.
 It was a tribute to New York City's firefighters that reached The New York Times Best Seller list.

 Collins also produced The Ecology of Design, a handbook on environmental design thinking, published in 1996 by the American Institute of Graphic Arts.

-COLLINS
+Collins

-In 2008, Collins founded COLLINS:, a strategy and brand experience design company.
+In 2008, Collins founded Collins (stylized as COLLINS:), a strategy and brand experience design company.
 The company's first job was working with The Martin Agency to design an ad campaign on global warming for the Alliance for Climate Protection.

-The company designed The CNN Grill, and led the brand and design development for the new Microsoft stores in partnership with The Martin Agency and Gensler.
+The company designed the CNN Grill, and led the brand and design development for the new Microsoft stores in partnership with The Martin Agency and Gensler.

 The company's 2015 global redesign and identity system for Spotify was cited as one of the year's most notable designs by Fast Company, Wired, and Design Week.